emidln/haddock/README.rst

 You need two things - the API description document, and the implementation.

-You can find the example description document in `haddock/test` and the example Python in the root directory.
+You can find the example description document and the example Python in the root directory.
 Simply run `example.py` and navigate to http://localhost:8094/v1/weather?postcode=61000&unixTimestamp=1 for a demonstration.

 More Detail
 -----------

 Check `docs/APIDescription.md` for more information on the API Description.
+A more complete API example can be seen in `haddock/test/betterAPI.json`.